taugroup/PSIAP_AI3/Phase2/scripts/README.md

 client.subscribe(topic, qos=1)
 ```
 ## 3. subscribe to other topics
 Other topics could be subscribed in the same way.
-You just need to update change the value of TOPIC.
+You just need to update the value of TOPIC.
 ```
 TOPIC = "ONE_OF_AI3_TOPICS"
 ```